 “Oh no!
 I was just in an accident!”
 Nowadays, everyone must tell all their friends, fans, and followers everything that happens to them, even if it is bad.
 Posting on your social media accounts after you get hurt in an accident is a way to let your family and friends know you are okay, of course, and it can be exciting.
 But it can be bad for your case if you’re not careful.

 Your Social Media Is Everybody’s Social Media

-That means that the insurance company and their attorneys can take whatever you say or post and use it to make a case against you following an accident.
-Even if you are just posting a quick line to let friends know you are “fine” after a car accident, that post can be used to show you were okay, and any claims of serious injury are exaggerated.
+That means the insurance company and their attorneys can take whatever you say or post and use it to make a case against you following an accident.
+Even if you are posting a quick line to let friends know you are “fine” after a car accident, that post can be used to show you were okay, and any serious injury claims are exaggerated.

 Stay Off Your Social Media Accounts

-If you can, avoid your social media completely until after your case is resolved.
+If you can, avoid your social media completely until your case is resolved.
 Claims adjusters can see everything you post, so the best way to avoid them is to avoid posting.
-Explain to your friends that they will have to email you for a while.
+Explain to your friends that they must email you for a while.

 If You Must Post, Throttle Your Accounts